Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 > each cart is a separate train and they all shuffle

-I can already imagine gays with luggage, baby wagons and what not running from cart to cart in a tiny space between the seats and missing them all the time.
+I can already imagine homosexuals with luggage, baby wagons and what not running from cart to cart in a tiny space between the seats and missing them all the time.

 > No limitation